Acezorey/Acezorey.github.io/essays/the-brain-that-never-sleeps.md

 1. Experience WODs e.g. E18

-I did not use AI for the initial experience WODs (EWODs), as they were mostly ones that tested your algorithmic knowledge at first, using simple code that I was familiar with, but I did use Co-Pilot/ChatGPT for the more web-dev oriented EWODs, such as Digits (E49 - E54).
+I did not use AI for the initial experience WODs (EWODs), as they were mostly ones that tested your algorithmic knowledge at first, using simple code that I was familiar with, but I did use Co-Pilot for the more web-dev oriented EWODs, such as Digits (E49 - E54).

 The main reason why was that I was extremely unfamiliar with the workings of various web-dev tools such as React and Nextjs, and AI allowed me to quickly understand the code and formatting required to make web pages using said tools, as well as debugging any confusing errors.
 This will be a very commonly recurring reason why I used AI going forward in this essay.